SukkoPera/OpenAmiga500FastRamExpansion/firmware/README.md

 It does not work correctly, as it always hangs between 47% and 49% of the flashing process.

+### Atmel/Microchip ATF1502AS-10JC44 (Through the Parallel port)

+As an alternative, if you have an old computer with LPT1 and some version of Windows, you can build [the cable mentioned here](https://github.com/MattisLind/82S100replacement) and use it with [Microchip's ATMISP tool](https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/atmisp).

 ## Windows considerations
 I have managed to build a Windows binary of UrJTAG with only the minimum options needed to program these CPLDs through a USB Blaster.
 It was tested by a couple of users and seemed to be working fine.
 A user even automated the procedure, so now you can just download [the UrJTAG.zip file from the windows folder](windows/UrJTAG.zip), unzip it and double click on the `runme.bat` script (with the programmer and board already connected to your PC): this should guide you through the whole flashing process.